clmay/school/assignments/08-assignment.md

 1. Write a statement that displays the first and last name of the students that was the last to register for classes.
-Arrange by last name alphabetically
+Arrange by last name alphabetically.

 ```sql
 FIRST_NAME      LAST_NAME